shkabko/Bosch-github/README.md

 - [matplotlib](http://matplotlib.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

-Udacity recommends our students install [Anaconda](https://www.continuum.io/downloads), a pre-packed Python distribution that contains all of the necessary libraries and software for this project.

 ### Minumum hardware requirments:
 RAM 64Gb

 ### Code

-hhfgh
-Please follow the .pdf, there are files for every chapter.
+Please follow the Capstone.pdf, there are files for every chapter followed by description.

 ### Data
 The data can be uploaded from Kaggle https://www.kaggle.com/c/bosch-production-line-performance/data